Dear Canadian Reader,

 Laura

 P.S.
-Want to bring Wren Island novels to a Canadian library or indie bookstore?
+Want to bring Wren Island novels to a library or bookstore in Canada?
 Find handy links here.

 (This note was first published in May 2026.
 Wren Islanders get newsy notes like this directly in their inboxes!
 Become a Wren Islander.)